panoply/syncify/readme.md

 Forcefully ignores files from the chokidor instance, preventing them from being read and printing to stdout.
 Reccomended if you are ignoring a large quantity of files.

 **ignore**<br>
 The ignore option accepts an array of files.
 You must use full path, for example `theme/assets/*.map`.
-You can also just use the `.syncignore` file.

 **callback**<br>
 The callback function.
-Access the passed in file path with `this.file`.
+Access the passed in file path and its content from within the function scope. `this.file` will return the parsed path of the file and `this.content` will supply you with a Buffer of the files contents.

+> Use `this.content.toString()` to return the file content as a string opposed to Buffer.